warisali2/warisali.ml/content/posts/dev-career-paths.md

 actual customers start complaining.

 QA specialists can closely work with the rest of the software engineering team to improve the quality of software throughout a software development process.
-Let's say that users are worried about malware.
-A QA engineer for an OS may look at the entire process of how the OS is built and recommend how to integrate security into the OS so that it's more resilient to malware attacks.

 Testing is much narrower in scope.
 As a test engineer, your role is to attempt to break the software you're testing.
 The goal here is to find as many bugs as possible so that the software doesn't misbehave when it's released and being